eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 ```

 # Script descriptions
 The overall goal of the workflow is to generate high-resolution tidal datasets for Australian coastal and intertidal zones using the EOT20 global tidal model.
-The process is broken down into three modular scripts that each play a specific role in the workflow:
+The process is broken down into four modular scripts that each play a specific role in the workflow:

 ## Data Download Script (01-download-input-data.py):
 This script downloads all the source data used in the tidal modelling, including the EOT20 model tidal constituent data files and land clipping data.